other magic spells

 • Medieval Europe: In medieval Europe, protection magic often took the form of prayers, holy symbols, and protective herbs.
 During times of superstition and fear of witchcraft, the Church also developed its own rituals and prayers to guard against evil spirits.

-Indigenous Practices and Shamanism
+Indigenous practices and shamanism

 Indigenous cultures across the world have rich traditions of protection magic that often blend the physical with the spiritual.
 In many Native American traditions, for instance, smudging with sage or sweetgrass is used to purify and protect spaces and individuals.
 Similarly, African traditional religions often use rituals, offerings, and protective symbols to shield against malevolent forces.

-Modern Witchcraft and Paganism
+Modern witchcraft and paganism

 Today, protection spells are a fundamental part of modern witchcraft, Paganism, and Wiccan practices.
 Many practitioners use a combination of ancient symbols, deities, and natural elements like herbs and crystals to create powerful protective energies.
 The belief in the interconnectedness of all things often underpins the workings of protection spells, with practitioners drawing on the earth, moon, and stars for assistance.

-Types of Protection Spells
+Types of protection spells

 Protection spells can be categorized into several types, depending on the purpose and scope of protection.
 Here are some of the most common types: